staabm/phpstan-todo-by/README.md

 By default version-todo-comments are checked against `"nextMajor"` version.

-_Note: The reference version is not applied to package-version-todo-comments._
+_Note: The reference version is not applied to package-version-todo-comments which are matched against `composer.lock` instead._

 This is determined by fetching the latest local available git tag and incrementing the major version number.